pdietrich/mapiator/documentation.md

 {% endhighlight %}

-If you want to learn about how the x, y and zoom values correspond to a position on the map or how tiles are created I recommend you read this article: [Tiles à la Google Maps: Coordinates, Tile Bounds and Projection](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/)
+If you want to learn about how the x, y and zoom values correspond to a position on the map or how tiles are created I recommend you read this article: <a href="http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/" target="#blank">Tiles à la Google Maps: Coordinates, Tile Bounds and Projection</a>

 If you want to draw tiles of a size different from 256x256 you need to tell [Mapiator](http://pdietrich.github.com/mapiator/) about it:
 {% highlight javascript %}